kipkoechke/alx-higher_level_programming/0x04-python-more_data_structures/README.md

   - Without importing modules.

 * **9. Multiply by 2**

   - [9-multiply_by_2.py](./9-multiply_by_2.py): Python function that returns a new dictionary with all values multiplied by 2.
   - The function assumes all values are integers.
   - Without importing modules.

+* **10. Best score**
+  - [10-best_score.py](./10-best_score.py): Python function that returns a key value with the biggest integer value.
+  - The function assumes all values are integers.
+  - The function assumes all students have a different score.
+  - If no score is found, the functino returns `None`.
+  - Without importing modules.